 We have received our exempt status as a 501(c)(3) non-profit!
 We hope that, with your support, we can build a scholarship fund to allow more people to benefit from our programs, and we can grow a stronger organization for the long term.
 If you'd like to be a part of our success, please click on the Donate button on the left.

 Our weekly classes are held at locations around metro Atlanta and continue throughout the year.
 We also partner with service organizations and schools to bring our classes to even more children and adults.

-Want to see Shenanigans, Code Breakers, and Girl Talk in your area?
+Want to see Shenanigans, Code Breakers, and Bright Paths in your area?
 We're always looking for new opportunities to bring our activities to more neighborhoods.

 Call 770.354.5770 or email us for more information and to register.

 See Shenanigans on Atlanta's 11Alive news!

-Shenanigans is excited to be a production partner in this project written and directed by Jesse Cramer.
-Circles authentically showcases a day in the life of individuals with autism, without any of the stereotypes and melodrama often portrayed in popular culture and cinema.
+Autism Improvised is excited to be a production partner in CIRCLES, a short film project written and co-directed by Jesse Cramer.
+Circles is a story that authentically showcases a day in the life of individuals with autism, without any of the stereotypes and melodrama often portrayed in popular culture and cinema.
 With a neurodiverse cast and crew, including over 80% with autism, we believe the concept is groundbreaking in furthering autism understanding and acceptance.